Diabetes: Roles on Your Care TeamSkip to the navigation

-Your primary care doctor (usually an internist or a family medicine doctor) is responsible for the day-to-day medical management of your diabetes.
+Your primary care doctor is responsible for the day-to-day medical management of your diabetes.
+(This doctor is usually an internist or a family medicine doctor.)
 He or she also may coordinate your diabetes care.
 Or a nurse practitioner, nurse educator, or physician assistant may coordinate your care.

 Your health professional will help you find the right oral medicine and possibly insulin to regulate your blood sugar (glucose) level.
 He or she also will help you adjust medicines as your diabetes changes.
-For this reason, it is very important that you notify your health professional if your symptoms change.
+For this reason, be sure to tell your health professional if your symptoms change.

 Most primary care doctors are excellent at managing diabetes.
-But if your symptoms get worse or if you have complications, you may need to see a specialist—a doctor who has additional training in a particular field.
+But if your symptoms get worse or if you have complications, you may need to see a specialist.
+This is a doctor who has extra training in a particular field.
 You should see some specialists, such as an ophthalmologist and podiatrist, regularly.
-These specialists provide care to prevent eye and foot complications from diabetes.
+These specialists provide care to prevent eye and foot problems from diabetes.

-Other specialists, such as cardiologists (heart specialists), nephrologists (kidney specialists), or orthopedic surgeons (bone, muscle, and joint specialists), are seen only when a specific complication arises.
+Other specialists are seen only when a problem occurs.
+For example, if you have a complication that affects your heart, you may need to see a cardiologist.
+For kidney problems, you may need to see a nephrologist.
+An orthopedic surgeon can help with bone, muscle, or joint problems.
 For some people who have diabetes, it is important to see these specialists at least once a year so they can monitor the complication.

 How often seen

-Treats complex cases of diabetes with difficult-to-control blood glucose levels
+This doctor treats complex cases of diabetes with difficult-to-control blood glucose levels.

 Sometimes regular visits, or as treatment problems arise, such as you cannot stay within a target range and hemoglobin A1c levels are higher than desired

-Monitors your eyes for diabetes complications and treats any vision problems
+These doctors monitor your eyes for diabetes complications and treats any vision problems.

 |Regularly, at least once a year|

-Helps you monitor your feet and treats any complications, such as foot ulcers
+They help you monitor your feet and treat any problems, such as foot ulcers.

 As needed for foot problems.
-Have your primary care doctor examine your feet once a year.
+Have your primary care doctor check your feet once a year.